• Skip to primary navigation

 Tips on making this doily wall art.

-Add the Mod Podge to the entire canvas when adding the doily to it.
+Add the Mod Podge (Affiliate Link) to the entire canvas when adding the doily to it.
 This will even out the color after it dries.
-If you do not do this, some areas will be a matte finish, and others will be a shiny finish.
+If you do not do this, some areas will have a matte finish, and others will have a shiny finish.

 I hope this repurposing DIY doily wall art project inspires you to create new things for your walls from items you already have and honor your family members in the process.